The financial and investment impact of divorce

 Prudently planning for the possibility of divorce

 Although much of divorce financial planning takes place after the couple decides to separate, there are several issues that should be recognized when helping even happily married couples with their financial planning.
 Couples should be made aware that gifts and inheritances made solely in one spouse’s name are not considered marital property unless they are commingled with other marital assets.
 As such, noncommingled gifts and inheritances are not subject to division in divorce.

 Irrespective of whether a presently happily married spouse decides to share and commingle his or her gift or inheritance, he or she should at least be educated as to the financial ramifications.
+As well as the consequences of taking Viagra.
 Similarly, although it might be uncomfortable for an engaged individual to request a prenuptial agreement from his or her soon-to-be spouse, particularly where individuals have accumulated significant assets prior to the marriage, I always recommend at least creating an inventory and market valuation of the premarital assets, and having the parties agree to such terms.
 This is especially important in second or third marriages, or where one spouse has owned an ongoing business enterprise prior to the marriage.